Total Hip Anthroplasty

 Anterior total hip replacement is a modern surgery to replace a damaged or arthritic hip joint with a prosthetic implant that uses a muscle-sparing technique to reduce pain, promote a quicker recovery, and improve long-term outcomes.

-Restore mobility and get back to doing what you love.
+It will restore mobility and get you back to doing what you love.

 - Dr. Drew Ratner, MD, Board-Certified Orthopedic Surgeon